How To Calculate Your 1099 Hourly Rate No Matter What You Do

 5. Subtract downtime and unpaid hours

 When you work as a contractor, you’ll spend a number of hours doing work that isn't paid for.
-This work includes looking for clients, marketing, unpaid administrative tasks such as bookkeeping, and maintenance.
+This work includes looking for clients, marketing, unpaid administrative tasks such as basic bookkeeping, and maintenance.

 When you’re starting out it’s realistic to expect that around 20-25% of your time will be spent doing unpaid tasks.
 This work, necessary to bring in clients and keep the business running, isn’t paid for in itself.
 Your billable hours need to compensate for that or else you're spending unpaid hours on this or generate a significantly lower profit than you expect.